SCL-Project/Tokenization/Whitepaper.md

 ## Installation to Compile, Deploy & Interact with the Contracts

-To interact with the `VATToken`, `ReceiptTokenContract`, and `CrossBorderContract` in Remix, follow these steps:
+To interact with the `Oracle`, `ReceiptTokenContract`, `CrossBorderContract`, `VATToken_CH` and `VATToken_DE` in Remix, follow these steps:
 1. **Open Remix IDE:**
    - Go to [Remix Ethereum IDE](https://remix.ethereum.org/).

 2. **Create the Contract Files:**
-   - In the File Explorer pane of Remix, create new files for each contract (`VATToken.sol`, `ReceiptTokenContract.sol`, `CrossBorderContract.sol`).
+   - In the File Explorer pane of Remix, create new files for each contract.
    - Copy and paste the Solidity code of each respective contract into these files.

 3. **Compile the Contracts:**